██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 DIST: 8,500 LY | SIZE: 300 LY | CONST: CARINA | YEAR: 2026

 One of the largest and most luminous nebulae in the Milky Way, NGC 3372 spans over 300 light-years in the constellation Carina and sits roughly 8,500 light-years away.
-For me in Western Australia it rises high overhead — a privilege denied to the entire northern hemisphere.
+For observers in Western Australia it rises high overhead — a privilege denied to the entire northern hemisphere.
 At the heart of this nebula resides Eta Carinae itself, a hypergiant estimated at 100–150 solar masses and a candidate for an imminent supernova or hypernova.
 During the Great Eruption of the 1840s it briefly became the second-brightest star in the sky, ejecting several solar masses of material that now form the tiny hourglass-shaped Homunculus Nebula surrounding it.

 The Keyhole Nebula — a cold dark molecular cloud near the centre — has resisted the intense ionising radiation for tens of thousands of years.
 The hot star clusters Trumpler 14 and 16 blaze within the complex, containing some of the youngest and hottest O-type stars in the Galaxy, sculpting and illuminating the surrounding gas with ultraviolet radiation.
-My 2026 SHO narrowband rendering maps sulphur-II to red, hydrogen-alpha to green, and oxygen-III to blue — revealing the layered chemistry of the nebula in extraordinary gallery-quality detail across every scale from large curtains of gas to fine filamentary structures.
+My 2026 SHO narrowband rendering maps sulphur-II to red, hydrogen-alpha to green, and oxygen-III to blue — revealing the layered chemistry of the nebula in extraordinary detail across every scale from vast curtains of gas to fine filamentary structures.

 IC 2944